syncfusion-content/maui-docs/MAUI/Switch/states.md

 ## On State

-You can switch to on state by tapping the switch button or by setting a value as demonstrated in the following code example.
+You can switch to the on state by tapping the switch button or by setting a value as demonstrated in the following code example.

 {% tabs %}